Lyfralston/RAEE/README.md

 . scripts/llm.sh
 ```

-We provide the reassessing results in `gpt-4o-2024-05-13.tar` of this repository.
+We provide the reassessing results in `gpt-4o-2024-05-13.tar` of [this huggingface repository](https://huggingface.co/datasets/Ralston/RAEE_reproduction_data/tree/main).

 4. Reassess according to the evaluation results from LLMs: